I’m a budget cruiser. Here are 8 easy strategies I used on my recent Royal Caribbean cruise to save money

 Related: Local’s guide of what to do in Skagway, Alaska

-If you’ve never been to Skagway before, consider a ride on the White Pass and Yukon Railroad, a scenic railway climbing 2,885 feet to the summit of the White Pass.
+If you’ve never been to Skagway before, consider a ride on the aforementioned railroad, a scenic railway climbing 2,885 feet to the summit of the White Pass.
 Complete with stunning views of the mountains and the breathtaking Bridal Veil Falls waterfall, it’s hard to beat booking an excursion on the train.

 Skagway is also a popular destination for active travelers.
 The city boasts a variety of hiking trails, from the Dewey Lake Trail System to the Chilkoot Trail–used by gold prospectors in the late 1800s.
 Trekking through Alaska’s dense forests and picture-perfect lakes is sure to be a highlight for visitors to Skagway.